King in the Ring

-King in the Ring is a kickboxing tournament that is held in New Zealand.
+King in the Ring is an 8-man elimination kickboxing tournament that is held in Aotearoa, New Zealand.

 Tournament format

-King in the Ring is a last man standing eight man tournament that is complete in one night.
-Seven boxing bouts will be contested in one night, each bout being scheduled for three rounds, each round being three minutes with a minute break in between rounds.
-If after three rounds a fight is declared a draw, an extra round may be required to determine the winner.
-Judges will not be encouraged to draw fights but will be accepted in the case of close contests.
-In the event of a draw after a fourth round, the winner will be decided in consultation with the Referee and fight Supervisor.
-If an injury occurs to a winning boxer that eliminates him from the competition, he is to be replaced by the most deserving or merit worthy losing boxer from the earlier competition or reserve fight winner as decided by the Supervisor.
-A random draw out of a hat will be conducted to determine which fighters contest each other in four quarter final matches.
-There is a maximum knockdown rule, where a boxer can not be knocked down more than 3 times in the night.
+King in the Ring is a single-elimination eight man tournament that is complete in one night.
+The tournament format consists of seven K1 rules kickboxing bouts with each bout being scheduled for three, three minute rounds with a minute break.
+If after three rounds a fight is declared a draw, an extra round is required to determine the winner and the decision is based on the extra round only.
+A random draw out of a hat is conducted before the event to determine which fighters contest each other in the four quarter final matches.
+There is a maximum knockdown rule, where a fighter cannot be knocked down more than 3 times in the night.

 History

 King in the Ring 100 kg I

 The Tournament was competed on 20 May 2011 at ASB Stadium, Auckland, New Zealand.
 The undercard featured two WKBF World title bouts, including Roger Earp vs Joe Concha & Bronwyn Wylie vs Tegan Papasergi.
 The undercard also featured Muay Thai NZ title bout with James Gordon vs Rod McSwain.
 The opening bout of the night was ONeil Wiperi vs Ricky Hita.